VrajMalvi/Google-Stock-price-prediction/Readme.md

 ![Model Output Trend](https://github.com/VrajMalvi/Google-Stock-price-prediction/blob/main/picture/Screenshot%202023-12-01%20at%205.23.28%E2%80%AFPM.png)

-For regression problems like stock price prediction, we typically use metrics such as Root Mean Squared Error (RMSE) to evaluate the model's performance.
-However, in this project, we are more interested in the **direction of the predictions** rather than their absolute values.

-We want to check if our predictions follow the same directions as the real stock prices.
+In this model, our focus is on examining the trend of both the test and train data instead of relying solely on metrics like Root Mean Squared Error (RMSE).
+The graphical representation reveals that the predicted values align with the actual values, highlighting our emphasis on capturing the trend rather than evaluating based on RMSE scores.